George and Barbara Gordon Gallery, Artwork by Mathias J. Alten

 Closed on holiday weekends:

-New Year's Day, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas.
+New Year's Day, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas, and Spring and Fall Breaks.

-Private tours and special open hours may be arranged by contacting the Art Gallery Department.
+Private tours and special open hours may be arranged by contacting the Art Museum.

 Contact